abenz1267/walker-wiki/faq.md

 If you have an Nvidia GPU, try setting `GSK_RENDERER=cairo` environment variable.
 GTK4 uses Vulkan by default, which might cause issues with Nvidia.

+### I am seeing 'Waiting for elephant...' or 'No Results'

+Make sure elephant is running and that you have a provider installed.
+Both are detailed in the Installation and Launching section.

 ### NO NVIDIA.
 SERVICE IS UP.

 I have no idea.
 Open an issue with as much information as possible.